axvampire/stock-price-predictor/README.md

 Access the link: https://stock-price-predictor-4lgt.onrender.com

-Upload .csv file with stock or download a dataset from https://www.kaggle.com/datasets/paultimothymooney/stock-market-data
+Upload .csv file with stock market data from this repository or download a dataset from https://www.kaggle.com/datasets/paultimothymooney/stock-market-data